kuzzleio/documentation/src/sdk-reference/cpp/1/document/update/index.md

 Only documents in the persistent data storage layer can be updated.

 Conflicts may occur if the same document gets updated multiple times within a short time on a database cluster.
 When this happens, Kuzzle answers with an error that clients have to handle.
-You may set the `retryOnConflict` optional argument with a positive integer, asking Kuzzle to retry updating the document that number of times before rejecting the request with an error.
+You can set the `retryOnConflict` optional argument (with a retry count), to tell Kuzzle to retry the failing updates the specified amount of times before rejecting the request with an error.

 ## Arguments